Shade-of-Singularity/Eclipse/README.md

 # Eclipse
 Is a Service-based Unity Foundation Library with community-modding support.
+Uses UniTask for async initialization.
 Release for non-Unity environments is planned for later.

 Eclipse enforces service access via static declarations in `ICustomService : IService<ICustomService>`, but in return provides exceptionally high performance.
 It should be used as a core for your application to support proper runtime modding.